GoPerdomo/gohawks17/README.md

 # Go Hawks '17 #
-A Seattle Seahawks fanpage with my predictions for the team's 2017 season.
+A Seattle Seahawks fan page with my predictions for their 2017 season.

 <a href="https://gohawks17.herokuapp.com/" target="_blank">https://gohawks17.herokuapp.com/</a>